robotology/yarp/src/devices/usbCamera/README.md

   ```

-- Analyze the data in `./log` using the matlab scripts or manually, see above.
+- Analyze the data in `./log` using the Matlab scripts or manually, see above.

 ## 3.1.
 Slow movment artifact

-These kind of artifacts are due to a bad memory managment.
+These kind of artifacts are due to bad memory management.
 They should be checked by hand, looking at the singles frames.
 <img src="img/artifacts.png" width="600px">

 ## 3.2.
 Frames per second (FPS)